U.S. Commerce Dept. pressing Taiwan to supply more chips to U.S. automakers | Business

 U.S. Commerce Dept. pressing Taiwan to supply more chips to U.S. automakers

 "We're working hard to see if we can get the Taiwanese and TSMC, which is a big company there, to, you know, prioritize the needs of our auto companies since there's so many American jobs on the line," Raimondo said in response to a question from a General Motors Co executive.
-"As I said, there's not a day goes by that we don't push on that."
-Raimondo added that "the medium- and long-term solution, though, is like very simply making more chips in America."
+"As I said, there's not a day goes by that we don't push on that," she said, adding the medium- and long-term solution would be "simply making more chips in America."

+TSMC said that addressing the shortage remained its top priority.
+"TSMC has been working with all parties to alleviate the automotive chip supply shortage, we understand it is a shared concern of the worldwide automotive industry," it said in a statement to Reuters on Wednesday.

+TSMC CEO C.C.
+Wei said last month the company had worked with its customers since January to reallocate more capacity to support the auto industry, but the shortage had worsened due to a snowstorm in Texas and a fab manufacturing disruption in Japan.
+Wei expected the chip shortage for its auto clients to be greatly reduced from the next quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)